 Types of Compensation You Could Collect

 When you suffer from emergency room negligence and can prove that there was malpractice, then there are certain types of compensation that you can include in your claim.
-In Massachusetts, malpractice claims are usually limited to $500,000 unless the jury or courts decide that it is not enough to fairly compensate you for what happened.
-That cap does include both economic and non-economic damages such as:
+In Rhode Island, malpractice damages are not subject to any sort of statutory cap, meaning you can recover compensation for the following damages without limit:

 - Pain and Suffering – These non-economic damages are to help you recover from the mental and emotional trauma that you endured after emergency room negligence.
 It’s considered non-economic because it’s not an easily quantifiable loss.

 - Medical Costs – Hospital bills, surgery, follow-up visits, and other medical bills should be claimed so that you can get compensated for them.